-- Do not use a vacuum to clean the area, for roughly the same reason, since that could circulate mercury vapor through the room.
+- For roughly the same reason, do not use a vacuum to clean the area since that could circulate mercury vapor through the room.

-- Use poster paper or cardboard, or other stiff paper to shovel up the fine powder and pieces of glass from the floor and then make sure you store it in a glass jar or a clear plastic bag.
+- Use poster paper, cardboard, or other stiff paper to shovel up the fine powder and pieces of glass from the floor and then store it in a glass jar or a clear plastic bag.

-- In the alternative, use the sticky side of a piece of tape to pick up the pieces of glass and fine powder from the floor and place those in a plastic bag or glass jar, as well.
+- In the alternative, use the sticky side of a piece of tape to pick up the pieces of glass and fine powder from the floor and place those in a plastic bag or glass jar.

-- Use a wet or damp towel, or even some wet wipes to clean whatever is left over and dispose of it directly in the outside trash can.
+- Use a wet towel or some wet wipes to clean whatever is left over and dispose of it directly in the outside trash can.

-- Call the local waste management company to find out where they collect this type of waste.
+- Call the local waste management company to find out where this waste is collected.

-If your community has no special regulations for disposal of fluorescent bulbs, the EPA recommends placing the broken bulb and its remnants into a clear plastic bag and leave it outside the regular trash can, so collectors can see what it is when they pick up your trash.
+Suppose your community partially regulates the disposal of fluorescent bulbs.
+In that case, the EPA recommends placing the broken bulb and its remnants into a clear plastic bag and leaving it outside the regular trash can, so collectors can see what it is when they pick up your trash.

-Light-emitting diode (LED) light bulbs have become very popular in recent years.
-In fact, they are quickly becoming the go-to bulbs for everyone who is looking to become as energy-efficient as possible.
+Light-emitting diode (LED) light bulbs have become very popular recently.
+They are quickly becoming the go-to bulbs for everyone looking to become as energy-efficient as possible.

 And they are energy-efficient.
-In fact, LED bulbs use more than 90 percent less energy than an old-fashioned incandescent light bulb.
-That’s because the electric current goes through a small microchip, which then lights up hundreds of tiny LED lights.
+LED bulbs use more than 90 percent less energy than an old-fashioned incandescent light bulb.
+That’s because the electric current goes through a small microchip, which lights up hundreds of tiny LED lights.

 The way LED lights work is called electroluminescence, which mimics how a laser manages to, which is why LED bulbs always stay cool to the touch, no matter how many hours they operate.
 That is why they can perform at peak illumination for as long as 50,000 hours.

-Perhaps the best news is, LED lights do not contain any hazardous chemicals, which means they are safe to throw away with the eggshells and chicken bones in the trash.
-That said, LED light bulbs contain some components that are recyclable, so you may want to do that, instead of filling up your local landfill with even more trash.
+Perhaps the best news is that LED lights do not contain any hazardous chemicals, which means they are safe to throw away with eggshells and chicken bones in the trash.
+That said, LED light bulbs have recyclable components, so you may want to do that, so you may want to do that, instead of filling up your local landfill with even more trash.

-There are no national recycling programs, but many local recycling centers do accept them for recycling, so it’s best to check out yours.
-Many large retailers, like Home Depot, will accept LED bulbs, including LED Christmas lights for recycling.
+There are no national recycling programs, but many local recycling centers accept them for recycling, so it’s best to check out yours.
+Many large retailers, like Home Depot, will take LED bulbs, including LED Christmas lights, for recycling.

-There are also a number of national recycling websites that will happily accept your LED bulbs for recycling.
+Several national recycling websites will happily accept your LED bulbs for recycling.

-Recycling is becoming more popular with LED bulbs, even though they last so long, they may rarely need replacement.
-Because LEDs do not contain the fine wires that prevent the recycling of incandescent and halogen varieties, you’re likely to see more LED recycling options in the future.
+Recycling is becoming more popular with LED bulbs; even though they last so long, they may rarely need replacement.
+Because LEDs do not contain the fine wires that prevent recycling incandescent and halogen varieties, you will likely see more LED recycling options in the future.

-Until then, if you can’t find a convenient drop-off spot, rest assured that LEDs will not release harmful toxins into the environment if tossing in your regular trash.
+Until then, if you can’t find a convenient drop-off spot, rest assured that LEDs will not release harmful toxins into the environment if tossed in your regular trash.

 Suppose you want to replace your energy-slurping light bulbs with some that use far less electricity.
-What can you do with the old bulbs if your recycling prospects are either limited or non-existent and you’d rather not add to the landfill to any significant degree?
+What can you do with the old bulbs if your recycling prospects are limited or non-existent and you’d take them to the landfill instead?

-Well, luckily for you, there are many fun, creative projects that you can use to indulge your inner artist and create new uses for those bulbs.
+Luckily for you, there are many fun, creative projects you can use to indulge your inner artist and create new uses for those bulbs.
 If you are a handy do-it-yourselfer, you might be surprised by the number of things you can make from an ordinary light bulb.